sleepert/nebula-ospackage-example/README.md

 # nebula-ospackage-example

 Basic usage for nebula-ospackage.
-This will create a .deb image for installing on your debian distribution
+This will create a .deb image for installing a simple java webapp on your debian distribution.

 ## Usage